Peasedown 1 mile.

 Neat and compact and furnished to a high standard, this Bath self-catering apartment would suit a couple wanting to explore the nearby city but preferring a rural retreat to relax in after a day spent sightseeing.

-Outside this Peasedown apartment there is a private garden with a lawn, shared with two friendly free-range bantams, where you can sit with a refreshing drink and plan the next day's activities.
+Outside this Peasedown apartment there is a private garden with a lawn, where you can sit with a refreshing drink and plan the next day's activities.

 There are some fabulous walks in the area south of Bath and some interesting village pubs at Combe Hay, Wellow and Midford, all serving delicious, well-prepared food and local Somerset ales and ciders.